ht-weng/HRPS/README.md

 # Hotel Reservation and Payment System
-This is a console-based application designed for hotel management
+This is a console-based application designed for hotel management This project has a Github repository [HRPS](https://github.com/woonhulktin/HRPS)

-#To use the application, Run "App.java" and follow the instructions on the menu
+##To use the application, Run "App.java" and follow the instructions on the menu